amritgiri/lab_5th_sem/dbms/lab_3,4_and_5.md

 ```
 ---
 ---
-## Q. Find all customers who have both a loan and an account at the bank (with or without duplicates).
+## Q 20.
+Find all customers who have both a loan and an account at the bank (with or without duplicates).
 ### without dup
 ```mysql
 	(select c.customer_name from customer as c, loan as l ,borrower as b where c.customer_number=b.customer_number and b.loan_number=l.loan_number) intersect (select c.customer_name from customer as c, account as a, depositor as d where c.customer_number=d.customer_number and d.account_number=a.account_number);